Rohit-Saini7/26-Stripe-Follow-Along-Nav/README.md

 # TwentySisth challange of [JavaScript30](https://javascript30.com/)

-.
+Follow along tooltip for navbar.
 To experience on your own visit [here](https://rohit-saini7.github.io/26-Stripe-Follow-Along-Nav/).

 ## What is JavaScript 30